realworldocaml/book/en/02-guided-tour.md

          int
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also use the operator `::` for adding elements to the front of
+In addition to constructing lists using brackets, we can use the
-a list
+operator `::` for adding elements to the front of a list.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # "French" :: "Spanish" :: languages;;
 - : string list = ["French"; "Spanish"; "OCaml"; "Perl"; "C"]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is creating a new list, not changing the list we started with, so
+Here, we're creating a new extended list, not changing the list we
-the definition of `languages` is unchanged.
+started with, as we can see.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # languages;;
 - : string list = ["OCaml"; "Perl"; "C"]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The bracket notation for lists is just syntactic sugar for `::`.
+The bracket notation for lists is really just syntactic sugar for
+`::`.
 Thus, the following declarations are all equivalent.
-Note that `[]`
+Note that
-is used to represent the empty list.
+`[]` is used to represent the empty list.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # [1; 2; 3];;